Painting our living room in Farrow & Ball Stiffkey Blue

 Inspired by the north Norfolk beach where the mud and cockles are this shade of blue, it is a deep hue that looks different in certain lights.
 In the daylight it is rich and warm (yes, blue can feel warm!) and at night it’s all moody and cosy.

-I was finding it difficult to imagine the colour behind our grey sofa and hoped the two colours would work, but I think they partner beautifully.
-I even felt like an extra pop of colour could be introduced and so when I saw some lovely cushions at Matalan recently in gold velvet, they seemed ideal.
+I had wondered whether our grey sofa would go with the new colour, but I needn’t have worried as I think they partner beautifully.
+I even felt like an extra pop of colour could be introduced and so when I saw some nice cushions at Matalan recently in gold velour, they seemed ideal.

-The room isn’t quite finished yet as I want to add some wall art above the sofa (two or three prints or perhaps a small gallery wall) and I would really like to change the curtains soon, perhaps to something with a gold geometric pattern – roman blinds would look good here too in the angled bay.
+The room isn’t quite finished yet as I will be adding some wall art above the sofa (you can see an update here) and I would really like to change the curtains eventually, perhaps to something with a gold geometric pattern or even go for roman blinds which would probably suit the angled bay window we have.

 The question in my mind is whether to paint the skirting board and picture rail, either in Stiffkey Blue or a contrasting shade of Farrow & Ball paint (shown below with woodwork in Brassica).
 It might be nice, rather than keeping to traditional white.

 A customizable subscription slide-in box to promote your newsletter

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.